zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ## Let's Make Things Silly

-While I'm thankful to [Wim Jeantine-Glenn](https://pypi.org/user/wim.glenn/) for creating an example (for Pip issue 7325) that demonstrates the problem in a reasonably realistic (but minimal) way, in my opinion it really doesn't show off how absurd the overall problem is.
+While I'm thankful to [Wim Jeantine-Glenn](https://pypi.org/user/wim.glenn/) for creating an example (for Pip issue 7325) that demonstrates the problem in a reasonably realistic (but minimal) way, in my opinion it really doesn't show off how absurd this all is.

 With that in mind, I prepared the following Bash script you can use to reproduce the problem on Linux - quickly (less than a second on my 10-year-old machine), directly and *without an Internet connection*.
 All you need is for `pip` to refer to a working copy of Pip.
 It's also written to highlight many things that might otherwise not be obvious about the nature of the problem.